AbdelrahmanAtef01/Speaking_Glove/README.md

 ### 🧩 Services
 - **Get Glove Read** 📜: Collects sensor readings in an array format.
 - **Get Word Sound** 🎤: Uses KNN to map sensor readings to the closest matching word.
-- **Show** 🖥️🔊: Manages display and sound output, either on the LCD or through audio.
+- **Show** 🖥️🔊: Manages display and sound output, both on the LCD and through audio.

 ---